spikeydragoon/Cross-Ark-Chat/README.md

 Get tribe logs sent to discord so tribes can keep track of whats going on in-game.

 Set rcon commands to run on a timer.

+Show join and leave notificaitons

+Replace unicode based words/letters with non unicode based letters/words (This doesnt fix Arks rcon not supporting unicode but does help some)
 ```

 This is what chat looks like depending on your settings.
 (Note i can't change the yellow font/size.
 This is a limit of arks current rcon system.)